One of the most popular tourist attractions in Berlin is one of the most remarkable palaces in Germany.

 Just 4 years after the construction of the palace started, it was inaugurated. this happened on July 12, 1699, the day of the 42nd birthday of Friedrich I.

-Just 2 years later, he crowned himself as King of Prussia, which he would be from 1701 until his death in 1713.
+Just 2 years later, he crowned himself as King of Prussia, which he would be from 1701 until he died in 1713.

 5. The palace was extended just a few years after it was inaugurated